Table of Contents

 - Chinese: Dang-gui, Pinyin, Wade-Giles, Tang-kuei

 Constituents of Angelica glauca

 Therapeutic use of Angelica glauca is mentioned in classical Ayurvedic treatise.
-Charak prescribed the roots for headaches, insanity, and epilepsy and respiratory ailments.
-Sushruta, used the leaves internally for skin eruptions and bone fractures.
-Chorak improves blood circulation and loosen the phlegm.
+Charak prescribed the roots for headaches, insanity, and epilepsy, and respiratory ailments.
+Sushruta, used the leaves internally for the skin eruptions, and bone fractures.
+Chorak improves blood circulation, and loosen the phlegm.
 Since it is heating, it gives relief in phlegm.

-Chorak is in Sweet-Pungent-Bitter in taste (Ras) and Light-Sharp-Dry in action (Guna).
+Chorak is in Sweet-Pungent-Bitter in taste (Ras), and Light-Sharp-Dry in action (Guna).
 Its post-digestive effect (Vipak) is Pungent.
 It is an Ushna Virya herb.
-Ushna Virya or hot potency herb, subdues Vata (Wind) and Kapha (Mucus) and increases Pitta (Bile).
-It has property of digestion, vomiting and purging, and gives feeling of lightness.
-It is considered bad for sperms and fetus.
+Ushna Virya or hot potency herb, subdues Vata (Wind), and Kapha (Mucus), and increases Pitta (Bile).
+It has the property of digestion, vomiting, and purging, and gives a feeling of lightness.
+It is considered bad for sperms, and fetus.

 - Guna (Pharmacological Action): Laghu (Light), Tikshna (Sharp), Ruksha (Dry)